Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Related work

-Many researchers attempt to reduce the computational costs of LVLMs by decreasing the model scales, which led to the development of parameter pruning~\cite{minivlm, distillvlm,Upop, vlm_lottery_tickets, multiflow} and token pruning~\cite{fastv, crossget, llavaprumerge}.
-In particular, for parameter pruning technology, these methods typically involve complex weight search algorithms and an additional stage to retrain the pruned model~\cite{vlm_lottery_tickets, multiflow,Upop}.
-Meanwhile, several current efforts depend on re-designing a new structure such as Mix-of-Expert (MoE)~\cite{RoE_LLaVA} and Mix-of-Depth (MoD)~\cite{luo2024gamma} to reduce the computational burden.
-On the other hand, to accelerate LVLMs from the perspective of model inputs, researchers have proposed to prune~\cite{bert_token_dropping,bert_token_reduction} or merge~\cite{tome,adaptive_token_Vit} unnecessary tokens.
-For example, FastV~\cite{fastv} is the first work to identify redundancy tokens by attention score ranking.
-LLaVA-PruMerge~\cite{llavaprumerge} visualizes the attention scores among the CLS token and spatial visual tokens.
-The results show that many attention values are near-zero, revealing the redundancy of vast visual tokens.
-Different from the above methods, our work aims to explore a more \textit{easy-to-deploy} approach to jointly compress redundant layers and tokens without re-training the large model.
+One well-known drawback of the Transformer~\cite{transformer} architecture is its quadratic computational complexity with respect to input length.
+Therefore, lengthy visual inputs represent another key factor impacting model efficiency.
+To accelerate LVLMs from the input perspective, researchers have proposed pruning~\cite{vtw,fastv,hired,g-prune,fit-prune} or merging~\cite{tome,adaptive_token_Vit,llavaprumerge} unnecessary tokens.
+For example, FastV~\cite{fastv} is the first work to identify redundant tokens through attention score ranking.
+VTW~\cite{vtw} analyzes attention scores between different token types (\textit{i.e.,} instruction, visual, and text tokens) and discovers that visual tokens in deeper layers are rarely attended to, thus simply pruning all visual tokens in these layers.
+Using a slightly different attention-based approach, LLaVA-PruMerge~\cite{llavaprumerge} and HiRED~\cite{hired} visualize attention scores between CLS tokens and spatial visual tokens.
+Their results show that many attention values are near-zero, revealing the redundancy of numerous visual tokens.
+More recently, Fit-Prune~\cite{fit-prune} prunes tokens by minimizing attention distribution divergence between pre-pruning and post-pruning states.
+Different from the above methods, our work aims to explore an easier-to-deploy approach that jointly compresses redundant layers and tokens without updating the LVLMs' parameters after pruning.